vviikk/vviikk.github.io/pages/INDEX.md

 ##### **Lavaboom** | Cologne Area, Germany (remote work)

-- Built a next-gen encrypted email client for Lavaboom, a startup from Cologne, Germany.
+- Built a next-gen encrypted email client for Lavaboom, a start-up from Cologne, Germany.
 - Engineered a pixel-perfect (yes, I use that word a lot!) email front-end with rich-text composing and multiple inboxes using Jade (now known as Pug), Gulp, ES6, Angular, Bootstrap & SASS
 - Generated an icon font automatically from SVG files provided by UX